The page has been translated by Gen AI.

 -RestartRestarting.

-When the OS restarts, run PowerShell (with administrator privileges) from Windows.
+When the OS restarts, launch PowerShell (administrator privileges) in Windows.

 powershell